-MGED 4030 Humanities Methods for Middle Grades Education

-Prerequisite: Admission to the MGED professional program.
+- MGED 4000 Development and Education of the Middle Grades Student, Part 2 3-0-3 Prerequisites: MGED 2999 and admission to the MGED professional program.
+Study of the curriculum needs of middle grades student.
+Emphasis on curriculum as it relates to the unique transitional needs of middle grades students.
+Areas addressed are curricular planning, construction, and materials selection.
+Part of professional program, and all courses in Block A must be taken together. - MGED 4030 Humanities Methods for Middle Grades Education 3-0-3 Prerequisites: MGED 2999 and admission to the MGED professional program.
 Designed to examine the teaching of humanities methods in middle grades.
-Emphasis on how to facilitate students' acquisition and application of reading skills and other communication/literacy skills, and social studies concepts/skills in present and future community.
+Emphasis on how to facilitate students' acquisition and application of reading skills and other communication/ literacy skills, and social studies concepts/skills in present and future community.
 Established practices and innovations investigated.
-Part of professional program, and all courses in Block A must be taken together.

-MGED 4050 Science and Mathematics Methods for Middle Grades Education 3-0-3 Prerequisite: Admission to the MGED professional program.
+Part of professional program, and all courses in Block A must be taken together. - MGED 4050 Science and Mathematics Methods for Middle Grades Education 3-0-3 Prerequisites: MGED 2999 and admission to the MGED professional program.
 Designed to examine the teaching of science and mathematics methods in middle grades.
 Emphasis on middle level students acquisition and application of science and mathematics content, process, problem solving skills, and content standards.
-Part of professional program and all courses in Block A must be taken together.

-MGED 4600 Practicum in Middle Grades Education 0-0-3 Prerequisites: Admission to teacher education and hired on a p provisional certificate.
-MGED 4620 Apprenticeship in Middle Grades Teaching 0-0-1 Prerequisite: Admission to the MGED professional program.
-MGED 4790 Student Teaching in the Middle Grades 0-0-10 Prerequisites: Completion of all course work and a 2.5 GPA.
-MGED 4800 Professional Practices Seminar 2-0- 2 Prerequisites: Completion of all course work and a 2.5 GPA.
+Part of professional program and all courses in Block A must be taken together. - MGED 4600Practicum in Middle Grades Education0-0-3Prerequisites: Admission to teacher education and hired on a provisional certificate.MGED 4620Apprenticeship in Middle Grades Teaching0-0-1 - Prerequisites: MGED 2999 and admission to the MGED professional program. - MGED 4790 Student Teaching in the Middle Grades 0-0-10 Prerequisites: MGED 2999 and completion of all course work and a 2.5 GPA. - MGED 4800 Professional Practices Seminar 2-0-2 Prerequisites: MGED 2999 and completion of all course work and a 2.5 GPA.
 Corequisite: MGED 4790.
-Reflection of educational practices and refinement of concepts emanating from student teaching experience MGED 4900 Directed Study in Middle Grades Education 1-0-1 to 3-0-3 Prerequisites: Senior Standing and a 3.0 GPA.
+Reflection of educational practices and refinement of concepts emanating from student teaching experience - MGED 4900 Directed Study in Middle Grades Education 1-0-1 to 3-0-3 Prerequisites: Senior Standing and a 3.0 GPA.
 Opportunity for intensive individual study in student's field of specialization of an area peculiar to his or her needs.